supabase/supabase/studio/README.md

 SUPABASE_SERVICE_KEY=
 ```

-Then run the follow commands to install dependencies and start the dashboard.
+Then run the following commands to install dependencies and start the dashboard.

 ```
 npm install